AF-VCD/pdf-bullets/README.md

 Thank you all for the support over the past few years!

+## How to run this code

+Install NPM per your OS-specific guidance found here: https://nodejs.org/en/download/package-manager

+run 'npm run build'
+cd into the build directory, then serve the files via an HTTP server

+If testing on Windows, these commands will do for testing (use a better server for production):

+'npm run build; cd build; python -m http.server'; then browse to http://localhost:8000

 ## pdf analysis of air force forms

 One of the most pointless and time-consuming things that Air Force officer and enlisted personnel do every year is bullet-writing.